4.5 ROI, Business Cases, and Recommendation Framing

 Key Takeaways

-• A business case should define the problem, options, assumptions, costs, benefits, risks, and decision needed.
+• A decision-ready business case states the problem, options (including doing nothing), assumptions, costs, benefits, risks, the recommendation, and the measures of success.

-• Recommendation framing should be concise, evidence-based, and linked to implementation governance and measures.
+• Recommendation framing is concise, evidence-based, and tied to implementation governance, named owners, and review points.

 Building a Decision-Ready Business Case

-A business case is not a long presentation; it is a structured argument for a decision.
-At SHRM-SCP level, the business case should help leaders choose among options with a clear understanding of cost, value, risk, timing, and accountability.
-The goal is not to make HR look busy.
-The goal is to support an enterprise decision.
+A business case is not a long deck; it is a structured argument for a decision.
+At SHRM-SCP level it helps leaders choose among options with a clear view of cost, value, risk, timing, and accountability.
+A decision-ready case usually includes:

 • Problem statement connected to enterprise strategy or risk.